facebook/react-native-website/website/blog/2020-09-02-flatlist-on-viewable-items-changed.md

 ### Timer and Schedule

-In [`onUpdate` func in ViewabilityHelper](https://github.com/facebook/react-native/blob/84adc85523770ebfee749a020920e0b216cf69f8/Libraries/Lists/ViewabilityHelper.js#L228), if we define `minimumViewTime` value, the `_onUpdateSync` is scheduled to be called.
+In [`onUpdate` func in ViewabilityHelper](https://github.com/facebook/react-native/blob/84adc85523770ebfee749a020920e0b216cf69f8/Libraries/Lists/ViewabilityHelper.js#L228), if you define `minimumViewTime` value, the `_onUpdateSync` is scheduled to be called.
 It is the handler of the `timeout`.

 ```js
 this._viewableIndices = viewableIndices;